SRSG-Workshops/spreadsheets/_episodes/04-quality-control.md

 {: .challenge}

 ### Conditional formatting
-Conditional formatting basically can do something like color code your values by some criteria from lowest to highest.
+Conditional formatting allows you to format data based on some criteria, e.g. you can colour code your values by some criteria from lowest to highest.
 This can also make it easier to scan your data for outliers.
 Conditional formatting should be used with caution, but it can be a great way to flag inconsistent values or errors when entering data.
 Let's apply some to our data.